aksanadev/products_firebase/README.md

 # products_firebase
-gets and posts products to and from firebase
+gets and posts products to and from firebase using the Clean Architecture pattern as well as using the Service Location Pattern